AmirrezaFarnamTaheri/MassConfigMerger/README.md

   respect Telegram's Terms of Service along with your local laws.
 - All events are logged to the directory specified in `log_dir` so you can audit what was fetched and from where.
+## FAQ

+### Why does the script take so long?
+The merger checks hundreds of servers.
+Reduce the number of sources or use a smaller `--concurrent-limit`.
+Skipping tests with `--no-url-test` can also speed up runs.

+### There is no output directory
+Ensure you ran the script in this repository and watch for errors.
+Results are saved in the `output/` folder or the location given by `--output-dir`.

+### Telegram authentication errors
+Verify your `telegram_api_id`, `telegram_api_hash` and bot token.
+Incorrect credentials or using a restricted account will prevent the aggregator from accessing Telegram.

 ## Testing